Joe’s 33-point effort sends Arkansas past Texas Southern

 Texas Southern is on the road for the fifth straight time on Saturday at Northern Kentucky.

-Arkansas hosts South Dakota on Friday in the final game of the Collegiate Hoops Roadshow.
+Arkansas hosts South Dakota on Friday in the Collegiate Hoops Roadshow.
+The Coyotes entered Tuesday’s action leading the nation in 3-point shooting.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25